Focaccia Baking Kit

 • The finest strong stoneground white bread flour.

-• Fibre-packaged strong organic wholemeal bread flour.
+• Fibre-packed strong wholemeal bread flour.

 • Unrinsed seasalt.